NASA-AMMOS/openmct-mcws/README.md

 2. `mcwsUrl`: The url to the MCWS server.
 3. In the `namespaces` configuration, `url`, the path to the MCWS persistence spaces, are required.

+Further configuration documentation can be found in the `CONFIGURATION.md`.

 ## Development

 ### Prerequisite